Ruslan2808/clevertec-servlets-task/README.md

    set the **```port```**, **```database name```**, **```username```** and **```password```**
 4. using the *terminal* or *cmd* go to the folder with this project
 5. enter the command ***gradle build*** and wait for it to complete
+6. In the deployment war file change the Application Context to - /

 ## endpoints